eugnsp/library/data_structures_and_algorithms/trees.md

 ### Self-balancing binary search trees

-> A self-balancing binary search tree is a binary search tree that automatically keeps its height small during insertions and deletions.
+> A self-balancing binary search tree is a binary search tree that automatically keeps its height small during arbitrary insertions and deletions.

 :link: *Web pages*